Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/everycoloryouare-M5-Tophat/Readme.md

 # M5-Based Tophat

 This mod allows assembly of the K3 tophat using M5 bolts and heat set inserts instead of printed dowels and glue.
-The design is inspired by [yhaiovyi's tophat](https://github.com/everycoloryouare/Annex-Engineering_User_Mods/tree/main/Printers/K3/yhaiovyi-K3_Glueless_Tophat) mod, but keeps the original K3 design asthetic.
+The design is inspired by [yhaiovyi's tophat](https://github.com/everycoloryouare/Annex-Engineering_User_Mods/tree/main/Printers/K3/yhaiovyi-K3_Glueless_Tophat) mod, but keeps the original K3 design aesthetic.

 ![Exploded](Images/top_lid_assembly_exploded.png)

 ## Goals
 - Allow for easy assembly and disassembly
 - Improve rigidity
-- Maintain original design asthetic
+- Maintain original design aesthetic

 ## BOM
 - Sources for all items can be found in the Annex [sourcing guide](https://docs.google.com/spreadsheets/d/1O3eyVuQ6M4F03MJSDs4Z71_XyNjXL5HFTZr1jsaAtRc/htmlview#) for the K3.